 Breastfeeding has significant, far-reaching benefits for mothers, infants and society.
 Breastfed infants have a lower risk of infections, Sudden Infant Death Syndrome, asthma, type 2 diabetes, and probably obesity.
 For mothers, breastfeeding reduces the risk of breast cancer and possibly ovarian cancer, improves mental health and reduces the risk of post-natal depression.
 Despite this, the UK has the lowest breastfeeding rates in the world.
 Bristol has higher than national average rates but there is huge variation across the city, reflecting health and social inequalities.
 Therefore, providing women with accurate, consistent advice at all opportunities is important, especially in the first 6-8 weeks while they learn this skill, and will help to ensure they are supported to continue feeding for as long as they want to.

 Good positioning and attachment of the baby at the breast is crucial to effective breastfeeding.
 If breast problems, feeding difficulties or growth faltering occur, ensure a full feed has been observed by a trained supporter to check positioning and attachment.
-See the Breastfeeding Support page for more details of support in BNSSG.
+See the Infant Feeding Support page for more details of support in BNSSG.

 The GP Infant Feeding Network is a national network of primary care professionals and supportive colleagues advocating for improvements in infant feeding practice.
 Their website provides a wealth of written information for primary care professionals, including a list of consultation resources and resources for parents, and is well worth looking at.